venkat-ranganathan/projects/index.md

 To setup the TI AM62x-EVM MainDevice:

 - Loaded Yocto (Arago) Linux onto the AM62x-EVM
-- Used bash commmands from desktop Linux (Ubuntu) to screen into the AM62x
+- Used bash commmand from desktop Linux (Ubuntu) to screen into the AM62x via UART
 - Used Linux command-line tools (screen, dmesg, grep, ip a, ifconfig, ip link, ip addr, tcpdump, htop) to set up and debug the network connection to the AM62x from my Linux VM (Ubuntu)
 - Corporate environment blocked USB storage devices from connection to corporate computers
 -   set IP address of Ethernet port on AM62x to be on same subnet as the Ethernet port on the test computer (ip link, ip addr add/del)